GalaxyUmika/All-of-GalaxyUmika-s-Mod-Files/README.md

 # All-of-GalaxyUmika-s-Mod-Files
-Includes my files I've made for NotITG, be it individual, collabs, or part of a jam
+Includes my files I've made for NotITG, be it individual, collabs, or part of a jam.